MichalGajda/KryptoParser/README.md

 # KryptoParser
 This is KryptoParser's application website.

+Application created as an assignment of 'Mobile Systems Programming' subject on University of Economics in Cracow

 Goal of the application is to facilitate getting data about cryptocurrencies.
 <br>
 <h1><b>Functionality:</b></h1>